fhgggtyf/Software-Architecture-Project/README.md

 You can override the default database path by setting the RETAIL_DB_PATH environment variable before starting the server.

+Note that it’s ignored by .gitignore and should not be committed.

 ### Running the Application

 Start the minimal HTTP server from the project root.
 By default it listens on localhost:8000 but you can change the host and port via environment variables: